Preparing to Study Abroad

 Talk to Other Students

 Connect with other Point Park students who have studied abroad.
-Stop by the Office of Student Affairs for a list of student names and their contact information.
+Contact the study abroad coordinator for student names and contact information.

 Earn and Retain Eligibility

-When you apply to study abroad, you must be a sophomore with a satisfactory judicial history and at least a 2.5 cumulative G.P.A.
-Also, your student account must be cleared with no outstanding obligations to the University.
+When you apply to study abroad, you must be a currently registered student who will have attained at least sophomore status (30+ credits) by your study abroad semester, have a satisfactory conduct history and at least a 2.5 cumulative G.P.A. as of your last completed semester at Point Park.
+Also, your student account must be cleared, and you may not have any outstanding obligations to the University.

-Study abroad students spend an average of $3,000 to $5,000.
+Study abroad students spend an average of $3,000 to $5,000 during their semester abroad.
 Costs to consider include travel, meals (not all programs include a meal plan), local transportation, books, supplies, health care and entertainment.

 Start the Official Process